Warrnar History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The generations and branches of the Warrnar family share a name that has its roots in the ancient Anglo-Saxon culture of Britain.
 The name Warrnar comes from Warnier, a Germanic personal name.
 It is composed of two elements: warin, which means guard; and hari, which means soldier.
 Alternatively, the name could have been "an ancient baptismal name, written in Domesday Warnerus and Warnerius."
-CITATION[CLOSE]

 Early Origins of the Warrnar family